jschaeke/qbusMQTT/README.md

 # QbusMQTT
 A Qbus EQOweb to MQTT bridge

-#Purpose
+# Purpose
 This perl script acts a bridge between an MQTT broker and a Qbus home automation system (Eqoweb).
 By doing so, Qbus can be integrated into home automation software solutions such as Domogik, OpenHab, Domoticz,...

-#Documentation
+# Documentation
 None so far

-#Installation
-Install perl with all the necessary dependencies, create a qbusMQTT.ini with the properties of the MQTT broker (e.g. Mosquitto) and Eqoweb.

-#Current state
+# Current state
-The code has not been thoroughly tested yet, it needs cleaning such as removal of print statements.
+This code has not been thoroughly tested yet, it needs cleaning such as removal of print statements.

-#Thanks
+Each device is referenced by its channelId on a MQTT topic such as qbus/1.
+There's only one topic per device and it's
+bi-directional: Qbus state changes are published to MQTT but also MQTT messages on the device topic can trigger a Qbus change.
+However, in case the device state remains the same or when it's part of the excludedDevices array, the message is filtered out.

+# Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).
 Sorry Bart if I messed it up, I am not a perl coder.
 This was just a little project to help a friend with a Qbus installation..

-#Perl dependencies
+# Installation
+Install perl with all the necessary dependencies, create a qbusMQTT.ini with the properties of the MQTT broker (e.g. Mosquitto) and Eqoweb.

+## Install instructions for Perl dependencies
 ```bash
 sudo perl -MCPAN -eshell
 ```